samayeux/trashcan33/README.md

 # trashcan33
-a bunch of powershell scripts to support patching windows machines in siloed domains sometimes they work
+a bunch of powershell scripts to support patching windows machines in siloed domains that sometimes work